 Le CRIEM warmly congratulates Harold Bérubé, Mary Anne Poutanen, Nik Luka, and Julie Ravary-Pilon for receiving grants from the Social Sciences and Humanities Research Council (SSHRC)!

-In these times of spatial distancing, the public sphere is going digital and becoming a space of solidarity to which CIRM hopes to contribute in its own way.
+In these times of physical distancing, the public sphere is going digital and becoming a space of solidarity to which CIRM hopes to contribute in its own way.

 Born November 14, 1970, in Stratford, and raised in Tavistock, Ontario.
 He died at home on April 4, 2020, from complications following heart surgery, at 49 years of age.
 His early passing is deeply mourned by his wife, Cynthia Kelly, father and mother, Bob & Joan (Korgaard) Rudy, brother and sister-in-law, Jensen & Heidi (Janzen) Rudy, their two children, Daniel & Kate Rudy, and Heidi’s father, Peter Janzen.